Nayef bin Abdulaziz

-Nayef bin Abdulaziz Al Saud (نايف بن عبد العزيز آل سعود, Nāyif ibn ‘Abd al ‘Azīz Āl Su‘ūd; 1934 – 16 June 2012) was the crown prince of Saudi Arabia and deputy prime minister from October 2011 and the minister of interior from October 1975 until his death in June 2012.
+Nayef bin Abdulaziz Al Saud (نايف بن عبد العزيز آل سعود, Nāyif ibn ‘Abd al ‘Azīz Āl Su‘ūd; 9 October 1934 – 16 June 2012) was the crown prince of Saudi Arabia and deputy prime minister from October 2011 and the minister of interior from October 1975 until his death in June 2012.

 Early life and education

-Nayef bin Abdulaziz was born in Ta'if in 1934 to King Abdulaziz and Hassa bint Ahmed Al Sudairi, making him one of the Sudairi Seven.
+Nayef bin Abdulaziz was born in Ta'if on 9 October 1934 to King Abdulaziz and Hassa bint Ahmed Al Sudairi, making him one of the Sudairi Seven.
 His full brothers included Fahd and Salman, who would both become kings of Saudi Arabia, and Prince Sultan bin Abdulaziz (later crown prince of Saudi Arabia).
 Nayef was the twenty-third son of King Abdulaziz.
-Prince Nayef received education at Princes' School and from senior ulema (Muslim legal scholars).
+Prince Nayef received education at Princes' School and from senior ulema (Muslim religious scholars).
 Additionally, he was educated in diplomacy and security affairs.

 Early experience

 From 1952 to 1953 Prince Nayef served as vice governor of Riyadh Province.
 In 1953, he was appointed as the governor of Riyadh province and stayed in this post for one year.
 He then served as governor of the Medina Region.
 In 1970 King Faisal appointed him as both deputy interior minister and minister of state for internal affairs.